Foreign investors add Indian online property portals to shopping cart

 "Scale and growth of businesses like (online retailer) Flipkart are a proxy that consumers in India are comfortable doing transactions on the Internet," said Mukul Singhal, principal at India-China fund SAIF Partners, which has invested $10 million in Proptiger.
 News Corp has a $30 million stake.

-India's Internet legion, already bigger than Indonesia's 250 million population and growing at an annual rate of more than 20 percent, has also lured property portal investment from the likes of Japanese telecoms-to-media firm SoftBank Corp (9984.T).
-Last week Google Inc's (GOOG.O) Google Capital unit invested an undisclosed sum in a site called Commonfloor.com.
+India's Internet legion, already bigger than Indonesia's 250 million population and growing at an annual rate of more than 20 percent, has also lured property portal investment from the likes of Japanese telecoms-to-media firm SoftBank Corp.
+Last week Google Inc's Google Capital unit invested an undisclosed sum in a site called Commonfloor.com.

 The need for long-term capital for start-ups like Proptiger and Housing.com also makes India more attractive for foreign investors compared with China, where local money dominates, according to one investor, speaking on condition of anonymity.